-Panel moderation meetings will generally be held online but may be held in person and outside of Brisbane at the discretion of Arts Queensland.
+Panel moderation meetings will most likely occur online but may be held in person at the discretion of Arts Queensland.

-Meetings require a minimum of 75% panel member attendance to go ahead and will generally be held in business hours.
+Meetings require a minimum of 75% panel member attendance to proceed and will usually occur in business hours.
 They may, however, be scheduled outside of business hours to suit the panel's needs.

-Arts Queensland may convene special meetings as required.
+Arts Queensland may convene additional meetings as required.